-Intussusception (in-tuh-suh-SEP-shun) is a serious condition in which part of the intestine slides into an adjacent part of the intestine.
+Intussusception (in-tuh-suh-SEP-shun) is a serious condition in which part of the intestine slides into another part, much like a telescope.
 This telescoping action often blocks food or fluid from passing through.
 Intussusception also cuts off the blood supply to the part of the intestine that's affected.
 This can lead to infection, death of bowel tissue or a tear in the bowel, called perforation.

 In children, the intestines can usually be pushed back into position with a minor procedure.
-In adults, surgery is often required to correct the problem.
+In adults, surgery is often needed to correct the problem.

 The pain of intussusception comes and goes, usually every 15 to 20 minutes at first.
 These painful episodes last longer and happen more often as time passes.